Introduction to Project Management

 Want to start a career in Project Management?
 Here is what you need to know:

 As organizations are continually striving to improve the success rates for their projects, there is a substantial and emerging market for skills in project management.
 Globalization has resulted in a demand for project management roles.
 Whichever be the industry, project management professionals are in constant demand.
-Every organization in every sector are in need of project managers.
+Every organization in every sector is in need of project managers.
 Be it public or private sector, or an NGO, the demand for project managers is increasing.
 Therefore, keeping it as a career option will definitely land you with many job opportunities in different sectors around the world.
 Since project management is a job with great responsibilities and requires specific skill-sets, the compensation offered for project managers is quite good.

 A professional course/degree in project management would enable to acquire skills in any professional tasks, develops expertise in handling stakeholders, managing risks and resources.
 There are many different types of certifications available for those willing to kickstart their career in project management.
 Having said so much about project management and its applicability in today’s world, don’t miss an opportunity to make your dream career in project management!

 This has been a guide on Introduction to Project Management.
-Here we have discussed the basic concept, role, five elements and the types of Project Management.
+Here we have discussed the basic concept, role, five elements, and the types of Project Management.
 You may also look at the following articles to learn more –